Rail transport in Greece: Old urban railways of Athens (1869 – 1938 – present)

-Another company, Attica Railways in 1885, ran a metre-gauge suburban line from Lavrio Square to the north of Omonoia Square and to Iraklio (a northern suburb).
+Another company, Attica Railways in 1885, ran a metre-gauge suburban line from Lavrio Square in downtown Athens towards Irakleio (a northern suburb).
 It involved a section of street running, along the present 3 September Street, from Lavrio Square to Attiki Square, beyond which it ran on a dedicated trackbed.
-At Iraklio, the line forked to form two suburban branches.
-One went further north via Maroussi to Kifissia and Strofyli, with a freight only extension to Dionyssos marble quarries.
-The other branch ran eastwards to Vrilissia (at a point very near to the present Plakentias station) and then southwards to the villages Peania, Koropi, Marcopoulo, Kalyvia, Keratea, Kamariza and its terminus at the mining town of Lavrio.
+At Irakleio, the line forked to form two suburban branches.
+One went further north to Kifissia and Strofyli, with a freight-only extension to the Dionysos marble quarries.
+The other branch ran eastwards to Chalandri and then southwards to the towns of Paiania, Koropi, Markopoulo, Kalyvia, Keratea and its terminus at the mining and port town of Lavrio.

-In 1926, the Hellenic Electric Railways S.A.
-(EIS) (Ελληνικοί Ηλεκτρικοί Σίδηρόδρομοι, ΕΗΣ), a new company, created by the co-operation of Attica Railways S.A. and the English "Power Group", took over operation of the two lines Piraeus-Athens and Omonia and Attiki-Kifissia-Strofyli.
-In 1929 SPAP (Piraeus, Athens and Peloponnese Railways) took over the Iraklio – Lavrio branch line.
-The Athens terminal for Lavrio was moved from Lavrio Square to Athens Peloponnese Station.
-To join the Lavrio line to its network, SPAP built a connection between Agioi Anargyroi (Kato Liosia) and Iraklio (1931).
-The Lavrio line was eventually closed in 1957, due to political pressures from the road lobby.
+In 1926, the Hellenic Electric Railways (EIS), a new company created as a subsidiary of the British "Power Group" following an agreement with the Greek State, absorbed Attica Railways and took over operation of the Piraeus–Athens and Omonia–Attiki–Kifissia–Strofyli lines.
+The Irakleio–Lavrio branch was not included in this agreement, and in 1929 SPAP were forced to take over its operation.
+Thus, the Athens terminal for Lavrio was moved from Lavrio Square to Athens Peloponnese Station.
+To join the Lavrio line to its network, SPAP built a connection between Agioi Anargyroi (Kato Liosia) and Irakleio in 1931.
+The Lavrio line was eventually closed in 1957, due to long-term disinvestment and political pressures from the motor lobby.

 The line from Attiki Square to Kifissia operated as a steam locomotive hauled railway with numerous level crossings until 1938.
-The line was subsequently rebuilt in electrified dual track standard gauge without level crossings, connected to the electrified Athens-Piraeus (EIS) line at Omonoia, and reopened to Kifissia in 1957.
+The line was subsequently closed and rebuilt to metro standards, as electrified dual track standard gauge without level crossings, connected to the electrified Athens-Piraeus (EIS) line at Omonoia, and reopened to Kifissia in 1957.
 The extension to Strofyli was abandoned.
+The line later became Line 1 of the Athens Metro.

+In 1976, EIS was nationalized and reorganized into the new Athens–Piraeus Electric Railways (ISAP), which was merged into the general metro operator STASY in 2011.